This guide will walk you through the main tasks you'll want to perform on the InfraPortal.

-You can search the website by inputting information into the search bar below found on the homepage, map page and at the top of our search results landing page.
+You can search the website by inputting information into the search bar below.

-To make it easier to find institutions, the search checks lots of different information to best match your search terms.
-Our search feature not only searches for infrastructure names but also keywords, disciplines and economic sector.
+The search function checks lots of different information to best match your search terms.
+This includes infrastructure names, keywords, disciplines and economic sectors.

 This means that if you search "Bristol University" for example, the results returned will display: